Steve Kiner

 Steven Albert Kiner (June 12, 1947 – April 24, 2025) was an American professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys, New England Patriots, and Houston Oilers.
 He played college football for the Tennessee Volunteers, earning consensus All-American honors twice.
 He was inducted into the College Football Hall of Fame.

-Early years
+Early life

 Kiner was born in Sandstone, Minnesota, on June 12, 1947.
 His father was in the U.S. Army, and survived four years as a prisoner during World War II in Japan.
 The family lived in different Army bases, including Germany, Georgia and Switzerland.
 He attended Hillsborough High School in Tampa, Florida, where he was all-city and all-state on both offense (quarterback) and defense (strong safety).
 His football coach called him Killer Kiner.
 He also practiced basketball and Track.

 College career

 Kiner originally accepted a football scholarship from the University of Florida, but after it was revoked, he decided to play for the University of Tennessee.
 He was converted into a linebacker and became a three-year starter.
 He played in the same linebacking unit as future NFL player Jack "Hacksaw" Reynolds and was named SEC Sophomore of the Year.

 In 1968, he posted 12 tackles and 2 interceptions while playing against the University of Mississippi with a broken wrist.
 His talent made Bear Bryant state, "the best in this league since Lee Roy Jordan played for us".
 In 1969, he was awarded the SEC Defensive Player of the Year award.
 He also was a two-time All-SEC and All-American selection.
 He was a routine and open user of various recreational drugs throughout his college career, and was described as the "team hippy" for his unkempt appearance when he was drafted by the Cowboys, but stopped using drugs as his NFL career began.